 The Hung Drawn and Quartered is on London’s Tower Hill where executions used to take place.
 Never mind the grammatical error of “Hung” rather than “Hanged” or lack of punctuation; it’s the beer and conviviality that matters.

 The Bucket of Blood in Hayle, Cornwall continues the sanguinary theme.
 It gets its name from a story about the landlord going to the well and pulling up a bucket of―you guessed it.
 Apparently, a body had been stuffed down there.
 “A little local well water in your Scotch, Sir?”

 Near Oldham, Lancashire there used to be a pub called Help the Poor Struggler.
 In the 1940s, its landlord was Albert Pierrepoint, whose part-time job when he wasn’t serving pints was as Britain’s official hangman.
 In 1950, Pierrepoint executed James Corbitt, a convicted murderer.
 In a strange twist, Corbitt was one of the Struggler’s customers with whom the pub landlord would often sing duets on Saturday nights.
 But, that’s another story.

 The Three-Legged Mare in York celebrates the gallows at Tyburn, London.
 It was a triangular structure from which as many as 24 felons could be hanged at the same time.
 Today, the pub boasts “… over 15 televisions and two giant projection screens.”
 What a terrible way to kill the social interaction that is one of the central characteristics of the British pub.

-Oh!
+- Oh!
 The horror!
 Pubs are closing all over Britain and have been doing so for several years.
-The Campaign for Real Ale said in 2015 an average of 27 pubs a week were closing their doors for good.
+Foodandwine.com said in 2019 an average of 14 pubs a week were closing their doors for good.
 Beer lovers are blaming the high taxes on their favourite beverages for the closures.

 - “Signs from The Spirit World.”
 Elaine Saunders, Britain Express, undated.